Kitchen costs

 Whether you get a new kitchen or a second-hand one, if it's from a big brand, it's worth checking how highly its customers rate it.

-Our fitted kitchens review rates and ranks the most popular fitted kitchen brands based on customer feedback, including B&Q, Homebase, Ikea, John Lewis, Magnet, Wren Living, Wickes and Howdens Joinery.
+Our fitted kitchens review rates and ranks the most popular fitted kitchen brands based on customer feedback, including B&Q, Homebase, Ikea, John Lewis, Magnet, Wren Kitchens, Wickes and Howdens Joinery.

 Appliance prices

-If you decide to buy all new appliances, a typical list, including a washing machine, built-in oven, hob, cooker hood, dishwasher and fridge freezer, will cost from around £1,500, if you choose budget Best Buy-rated appliances.
+If you decide to buy all new appliances, a typical collection, including a washing machine, built-in oven, hob, cooker hood, dishwasher and fridge freezer, will cost from around £1,500 for budget Best Buys.

 For a top-of-the range Best Buy American-style fridge freezer, dishwasher, range cooker and hood, you'd pay around £5,000.
-Read our full guide to kitchen appliances for more information.
+Read our full guide to kitchen appliances to see how much you have to pay to get a Best Buy - they're not always the most expensive - and to help you choose the best for you.

 Kitchen installation and tradesman costs

-Installation is an extra expense on top of the kitchen itself and could be anything from £250 for pre-assembled units up to around £1,000, depending on the size of your kitchen and what's being installed.
+Installation is an extra expense on top of the kitchen itself.
+It can cost anything from £250 for pre-assembled units up to around £1,000, depending on the size of your kitchen and what's being installed.

 Your kitchen's plumbing, electrical wiring and waste water pipes also have a bearing on the overall cost.
-The more pipework and wiring you need to move, the higher the cost of your kitchen improvement will be.
-So if you can keep the layout of your old kitchen, the cheaper the installation will be.
+The more pipework and wiring that you need to move, the higher the cost of your project will be.
+That means that installation will be significantly cheaper if you retain the layout of your old kitchen.

 Many kitchen companies offer an installation service, at extra cost.
-We asked customers to rate the firm they used for installation, including the speed and quality of installation, the amount of mess made and the communication with their installer.
-Overall customer scores ranged from 84% to 56%, so it's worth taking a look at our guide to kitchen brand installation to find out how your preferred company scored.
+We asked customers about their experiences with the kitchen brand they used for installation, including the speed and quality of installation, the amount of mess made and the communication with their installer.

+Overall customer scores ranged from 56% to 84%, so it's worth taking a look at our guide to kitchen brand installation if you want to use the company you're buying the kitchen from.

-But you don't have to use the kitchen company you buy from to install it; 25% of people in our survey found their own installer, and 9% installed it themselves.
-30% of the people who used their own installer said it was because it was cheaper.
+But you don't have to use the kitchen company you buy from to install it; 25% of people in our survey found their own installer, while 9% fitted their kitchen themselves.
+30% of the people who used their own installer said they opted to do so because it was cheaper than using their kitchen brand's service.

 You can use our free Which?
 Trusted Trader service to find recommended plumbers, electricians and kitchen fitters who have been through our stringent vetting process.